johnwfinigan/R-builder-sif/README.md

 * Create a text file called *packages-cran.txt* containing the names of the CRAN packages you want to include, one name per line

+* Experimental - optionally create a file called *packages-bioc.txt* with names of Bioconductor packages, as above

 * Pick a name for your container.
 We'll use my-container-name for this example

 * ./make-container.sh my-container-name